DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 ...
 ```

 *Note: The number of the first file cluster doesn't need to be stored in a memory variable, it could be loaded into a register or retrieved from the stack.
-As before the choice of registers, except when AX is used for arithmatic instructions, is arbitary.
+As before the choice of registers, except when AX is used for arithmetic instructions, is arbitrary.
 Due to the redundant tables, if present, any invalid FAT table entries, or even valid entries, could be compared with the redundant table to identify or resolve irregularities.
 However this topic is not covered as part of this guide.*

 This code snippet shows the process of loading and checking File Allocation Table entries for both FAT12 and FAT16 filesystems.
 While the principles are the same the 12bit FAT entries require additional code to ensure the correct two bytes are loaded into a register and that only the 12bits relating to the FAT entry are examined.
 Loading the correct bytes requires multiplying the cluster number by the number of bytes per cluster:
 FAT12: |byte |byte |byte |byte |byte |byte |